-Not too long after the attempt to flip the baby I finally noticed that the epidural cord had come unplugged and had been resting under my pillow.
+Not too long after the attempt to flip the baby, I noticed that there was an unplugged cord that had been resting under my pillow.
 When I questioned what it was supposed to be doing the response was, “Whoops.
 That is the cord for your epidural.”
 It had been disconnected potentially for hours at this point, which explains a lot.
 From here on out the medical staff stopped pretending that the epidural was working.

 Attempt#2: The doctor tried to turn the baby at 6:30pm and was again, unsuccessful.
 It would be nice to imagine these attempts lasting 30 seconds and not for a full 5 minutes through contractions and all, but that just wouldn’t be realistic.

 Attempt #3: Around 7:30pm they tried to turn the baby again.
 Finally, they were successful in turning Pipsqueak over, what an incredible relief!
-The threat of having a C-Section (which, for the record, the very first thing the doctor said to me was “you need to prepare yourself to have a C-Section”) was all but removed with Pipsqueak in proper position.
+The threat of having a C-Section (which, for the record, the very first thing the doctor said to me was “you need to prepare yourself to have a C-Section”) was all but removed with Pipsqueak in the proper position.

 Things advanced much quicker from that point and not too much later I was beginning to push.

 Most of my pushing was done by lying on my side.
-They had given me a bar to push against with my legs, which was awesome but they took it away almost immediately because it wouldn’t be convenient positioning for the doctor (because we wouldn’t want to make the doctor uncomfortable).
+They had given me a bar to push against with my legs, which was fantastic but they took it away almost immediately because it wouldn’t be convenient positioning for the doctor (because we wouldn’t want to make the doctor uncomfortable).
 The midwife and one of the nurses were kind enough to hold up one of my legs for me.
 I pushed as long and hard as I could during each contraction because not pushing was even more painful.
 There was one nurse who insisted on pushing against my stomach to feel for when the contraction was coming (because your stomach gets really hard during a contraction) rather than looking at the monitor.